3 Healthy Snacks to Help Meet Your Goals

 - Accompany with grilled or steamed mixed vegetables.

-- For the sauce, cook the 2-3 tomatoes with 1 garlic clove, 1/2 onion, and a pinch of salt in 1 cup of water for 5 minutes and then blend the ingredients to create a sauce.
+- For the sauce, cook the two to three tomatoes with one garlic clove, half onion, and a pinch of salt in one cup of water for five minutes and then blend the ingredients to create a sauce.
 Do not use oil.

 We hope these tips are helpful to you and give you an idea on how you can maintain a healthy diet, even when you’re in a rush and in need of a quick bite to eat.
 Remember that each person is different and has different nutritional goals and requirements and you should eat snacks and quick meals that align with yours.